How to Earn Interest on Crypto in 2023

 • People willing to do research: That old saying about things that seem too good to be true applies to crypto yields as well.
 There are some crazy high yields out there, but many times they aren’t sustainable.
 In other cases, they might be outright scams.
 Do your research before risking your crypto.

 • People who can afford a loss: There are no guarantees on yields, but there may be a price-related risk.
 Swapping out to a new token to chase a yield could turn into a net negative if the market for the token turns south.
 Some platforms also require locking.
-So if news hits that affects your investment, you may not be able to make a quick move.
+So if news hits that affects your investment, you may be unable to move quickly.

 Final Thoughts on Earning Interest On Crypto